vincent-recharge/recharge-widget-advanced-customizations/README.md

 const VARIANT_ID = {{ product.selected_or_first_available_variant.id }};
 ```

-**Why Liquid?** `recharge-widget-advanced-customizations` in the merchant portal can't process Liquid, so its variant ID must be hardcoded.
-As a theme snippet, Liquid resolves the variant at render time — no hardcoding, and it automatically follows the product being viewed.

 **Behavior flow:**

 1. Hooks into Recharge via the global `window.RechargeSubscriptionWidgetReady(api)` callback — runs once the widget API is ready.